stellio-hub/stellio-docs/docs/admin/upgrading_to_1.0.0.md

 docker volume create $PG_VOLUME_NAME
 ```

-Edit `docker-compose.yml` file, change the Timescale image name to `stellio/stellio-timescale-postgis:2.3.0-pg13` and create the new container by running:
+* Edit `docker-compose.yml` file, change the Timescale image name to `stellio/stellio-timescale-postgis:2.3.0-pg13` and create the new container by running:

 ```
 docker-compose up -d
 ```

+Before, be sure to comment out search and subscription services (to avoid that they restart before the end of the migration) and to source any specific environment file).

 * Restore the backups made after the update of the Timescale extension